 Proposed Additional GNSO Processes

 Past experience shows that diverging opinions may arise during the implementation of GNSO policy recommendations and which may or may not involve policy issues.
 After reviewing several past cases of such issues which were addressed using ad-hoc processes, the Policy & Implementation Working Group (WG) concluded that defining such issues as either “policy” or “implementation” was not as important as developing standardized mechanisms for addressing such issues smoothly and efficiently regardless of characterization.
 This is especially true in situations where the issues that arise are time sensitive.
-In light of ICANN’s Core Value 4 in support of informed participation in all policy and decision-making, the WG proposes three new standardized processes for GNSO deliberations regarding such issues (Preliminary Recommendation #2), as also outlined in the high level overview in Annex B namely:
+In light of ICANN’s Core Value 4 in support of informed participation in all policy and decision-making, the WG proposes three new standardized processes for GNSO deliberations regarding such issues (Recommendation #2 and Recommendation #3), as also outlined in the high level overview in Annex B namely:

 GNSO Input Process (GIP) – to be used for those instances for which the GNSO Council intends to provide non-binding advice, which is expected to typically concern topics that are not gTLD specific and for which no policy recommendations have been developed to date.
 “Non-binding advice” means advice that has no binding force on the party it is provided to.
 For example, this process could be used to provide input on the ICANN Strategic Plan or recommendations from an Accountability and Transparency Review Team.
 It is the expectation that such input would be treated in a similar manner as public comments are currently considered by the entity (e.g. Board, NPOC, or WG) to which the input is provided.

-GNSO Guidance Process (GGP) – to be used in those instances for which the GNSO Council intends to provide binding guidance to the ICANN Board, but which is not expected to result in new contractual obligations for contracted parties.
-“Binding guidance” means advice that has a binding force on the ICANN Board to consider the guidance and it can only be rejected by a vote of more than two-thirds (2/3) of the Board, if the Board determines that such guidance is not in the best interests of the ICANN community or ICANN.
+GNSO Guidance Process (GGP) – to be used in those instances for which the GNSO Council intends to provide guidance that is required to be considered by the ICANN Board, but which is not expected to result in new contractual obligations for contracted parties.
+Guidance developed through a GGP means advice that has a binding force on the ICANN Board to consider the guidance and it can only be rejected by a vote of more than two-thirds (2/3) of the Board, if the Board determines that such guidance is not in the best interests of the ICANN community or ICANN.
 It is expected that this would typically involve clarification of, or advice on existing gTLD policy recommendations.
 This could be in response to a specific request from the ICANN Board but could also be at the initiative of the GNSO Council to an issue that has been identified.
 For example, such a process could have been used in relation to the request from the ICANN Board to provide input on the .brand registry agreement, specification 13.

 GNSO Expedited Policy Development Process - to be used in those instances in which the GNSO Council intends to develop recommendations that would result in new contractual obligations for contracted parties that meet the criteria for “consensus policies" as well as the qualifying criteria to initiate an expedited PDP.
 Those qualifying criteria are (1) to address a narrowly defined policy issue that was identified and scoped after either the adoption of a GNSO policy recommendation by the ICANN Board or the implementation of such an adopted recommendation; or (2) to provide new or additional policy recommendations on a specific policy issue that had been substantially scoped previously, such that extensive, pertinent background information already exists, e.g. (a) in an Issue Report for a possible PDP that was not initiated; (b) as part of a previous PDP that was not completed; or (c) through other projects such as a GGP.